 Every year since 2010, W.A.F.F.L.E.S.
-Community Robotics has invited the FIRST LEGO League and FIRST LEGO League Jr. community to the Kingston Regional-Expo, hosted at Queen’s University.
+Community Robotics has invited the FIRST® LEGO® League Challenge community to the Kingston Regional, hosted in collaboration with Queen’s University.

 Schedule of Events

 Schedule to be released once it has been finalized.